takashibinns/tableau-sample-web-app/setup.md

     //  How many seconds until an authentication token is expired? default setting on TS is 240 minutes 'apiTokenExpiration': 240,

-    //  Should this application provide SSO for embedded views? set to false if you have already setup SSO on your tableau server
+    //  Should this application provide SSO for embedded views? set to either 'ConnectedApp' or 'TrustedTicket' if needed, or null if using a different authentication method
-    'useTrustedTicketSSO': false,
+    'singleSignOn': 'ConnectedApp',

     //  Title of this web application
     'appName': 'My Healthcare Portal',